astronomer/airflow-guides/guides/airflow-openlineage.md

     AIRFLOW__LINEAGE__BACKEND=openlineage.lineage_backend.OpenLineageBackend
     ```

-    Port 5000 is used by Marquez by default when you run it using Docker in Step 1.
-If you are not using Marquez and are using a different OpenLineage front end, or are running Marquez remotely, you can modify the `OPENLINEAGE_URL` as needed.
+    By default, Marquez uses port 5000 when you run it using Docker.
+If you are using a different OpenLineage front end instead of Marquez, or you are running Marquez remotely, you can modify the `OPENLINEAGE_URL` as needed.

 5. Modify your `config.yaml` in the `.astrocloud/` directory to choose a different port for Postgres.
 Marquez also uses Postgres, so you will need to have Airflow use a different port than the default 5432, which will already be allocated.